ndbroadbent-com/ndbroadbent-com.github.io/content/home/about.md

 weight = 0
 +++

 Hello!
 I'm a full-stack software developer.
-I enjoy building web apps with tools such as Rails, Node.js, Elixir, React, and Ember.
-I also enjoy building cross-platform mobile apps with React Native (including native code in Swift, Objective C, Java, and C#).
+I build web apps with tools such as Rails, Node.js, Elixir, React, and Ember.
+I also build cross-platform mobile apps with React Native (including native code in Swift, Objective C, Java, and C#).

 I also enjoy working on dev-ops (e.g. AWS, [Hashicorp tools](https://www.hashicorp.com/), Kubernetes), and embedded software for the Raspberry Pi and Arduino.
 I prefer to work remotely on distributed teams.